 Can't afford to hire someone to chase for payment?
 Today's accounting software solutions are smart and offer automated payment reminders or statements, issued without you having to lift a finger.
 Yes, they can often seem robotic – which is why you should also keep an eye on things, but they're great tools for busier periods.
-I've said it before and I'll say it again – FreeAgent is the best.
+I've said it before, and I'll repeat it – FreeAgent is the best.

 9. Get tough on expenses

-Do you really need that new software solution?
-Is a subscription to a trade industry magazine really necessary?
+Do you need that new software solution?
+Is a subscription to a trade industry magazine essential?
 Every month, go through your outgoings and review everything.
 Is there an alternative, cheaper or free option to your tools?
-Be brutal and cut costs because money really does add up.
+Be brutal and cut costs because money does add up.